Werner Kaspi

-Werner Paul Kaspi (ורנר פאול כספי; 12 July 1917 - 28 July 1944) was an Israeli footballer who played as a forward for Beitar Tel Aviv and Maccabi Netanya at club level, and the Mandatory Palestine national team internationally.
-The details of his death remain undiscovered, but he is believed to have been a victim of the Nazi regime during World War II.
+Werner Paul Kaspi (ורנר פאול כספי; 12 July 1917 - 3 August 1987) was an Israeli footballer who played as a forward for Beitar Tel Aviv and Maccabi Netanya at club level, and the Mandatory Palestine national team internationally.
+He is believed to have survived the Holocaust and oppression of the Nazi Germany regime, becoming a youth football coach in Tel Aviv.

 Kaspi captained Mandatory Palestine in their last international match against Lebanon in 1940, scoring two goals; it was his only international cap.